I paint what I don’t see

 bio

-She collaborated with the former Minister of Justice Christiane Taubira, the actress Juliette Binoche, the curator Ami Barak, the art critic Corinne Rondeau, the Interactive designer Julie Stephen Cheng, the cinema operator Isabelle Razavet, the sounds-engineers Guillaume Valeix et Line Multari, the composer Abril Padilla, the pianiofortist Florent Albrecht...
+In 2027, she will collaborate with choreographer Myriam Gourfink, as well as with composer Abril Padilla and the instrumental ensemble L’Instant Donné.
+She collaborated with the former Minister of Justice Christiane Taubira, the actress Juliette Binoche, the curator Ami Barak, the art critic Corinne Rondeau,the Interactive designer Julie Stephen Cheng, the cinema operator Isabelle Razavet, the sounds-engineers Guillaume Valeix, the pianiofortist Florent Albrecht...